jiinjeong/CSVolunteer/README.md

     * To return to editing your document:
       * Find your file in the file explorer.
       * Right click, select "Open with," and select "Notepad" or "TextEdit."
+     * You can view your HTML document and your webpage simultaneously.
+       * Open both and minimize the windows.
+Drag the windows so that you can see them both at the same time, perhaps with one on the left and one on the right.
+       * Once you make changes to the HTML code, save the document and refresh the webpage to update it.
   * Brackets
     * Brackets is a program that makes it easier to code in HTML and CSS.
 It offers the following features:
       * Live Preview: You can view a live preview of your webpage that updates automatically as you code.
+        * (Note: This feature is only compatible with Google Chrome, not with other browsers.)
         * If you hover over an element in the HTML code (or a rule in the CSS code), Brackets will highlight that element (or the affected elements) in the live preview.
 	* If you hover over a color in image file path in your code, Brackets will display a small preview of it.
       * IntelliSense (suggestions as you code)